Areyes-Trimarchi/BitCoinVolatility/README.md

 ## Instructions ##
 There are several ways to run this code.
 I used azure databricks which is cloud based, but also included some lines of code that help when this code is runned in a local environment like using jupyter and anaconda.

 In case you try to run it in a local environment you will need to install anaconda, jupyter and pyspark.
 After that the code can be runned in a jupyter notebook.
+You'll also need to fill in the variables for the database as I left them empty.

 ## The Code ##
 1. On the first block from line 1 to 6: